Phengar/Projet2_1A_info/README.md

 ## 🎯 Faced issues
 While attempting to read *.csv* files, we ran into issues.
-Namely, each row of *nodes.csv* contains a string with spaces in it and two numbers.
-When we tried to parse the file using a `fscanf()` without formating the file, `fscanf()` considered spaces as new lines which raised issues.
+Namely, each row of *nodes.csv* contained a string with spaces in it.
+When we tried to parse the file using a `fscanf()` without formating the file, `fscanf()` considered spaces as a line skip character which raised issues.
 To face this problem, we wrote a Python script `formater.py` that formats *.csv* files beforehand.
 Precisely, it deletes looping edges, deletes duplicates rows, it also deletes **[5, 18]** unexisting node and replaces comma seprators by spaces in *edges.csv*.
 Furthermore, it replaces blank characters within strings by underscore, replaces comma seperator by spaces and deletes ASCII character with code 0xA0 in *nodes.csv*.